 The Partnership is a Delaware limited partnership formed to acquire, own and operate the propane business and assets of Heritage.
 Heritage serves as the general partner of the Partnership.
-The Partnership believes it is the sixth largest retail marketer of propane in the United States, serving more than 180,000 active residential, commercial, industrial and agricultural customers from 122 district locations in 17 states.
-The Partnership's operations are concentrated in large part in the western and southeastern regions of the United States.
+The Partnership believes it is the seventh largest retail marketer of propane in the United States, serving more than 220,000 active residential, commercial, industrial and agricultural customers from 132 district locations in 23 states.
+The Partnership's operations have been concentrated in large part in the western and southeastern regions of the United States, with expansion into the northeastern United States in the last year.

 The business of the Partnership, starting with the formation of Heritage in 1989, has grown primarily through acquisitions of retail propane operations and, to a lesser extent, through internal growth.
-Through August 31, 1996, 33 acquisitions had been completed for an aggregate purchase price of approximately \$164 million.
-Volumes of propane sold to retail customers almost doubled from 63.2 million gallons for the fiscal year ended August 31, 1992 to 118.2 million gallons for the fiscal year ended August 31, 1996.
-Since August 31, 1996, the Partnership has acquired two more propane companies and has signed a letter of intent to acquire one additional propane company.
+Through August 31, 1997, 40 acquisitions had been completed for an aggregate purchase price of approximately \$179 million.
+Volumes of propane sold to retail customers almost doubled from 63.2 million gallons for the fiscal year ended August 31, 1992 to 125.6 million gallons for the fiscal year ended August 31, 1997.
+Since August 31, 1997, the Partnership has acquired another propane company.

 The Partnership believes that its competitive strengths include: (i) management's experience in identifying, evaluating and completing acquisitions, (ii) operations that are focused in areas experiencing higher-than-average population growth, (iii) a low cost overhead structure and (iv) a decentralized operating structure and entrepreneurial workforce.
 These competitive strengths have enabled the Partnership to achieve levels of EBITDA per retail propane gallon that the Partnership believes are among the highest of any publicly traded propane partnership.
-The Partnership believes that as a result of its geographic diversity and district-level incentive compensation program, the Partnership has been able to reduce the effect of adverse weather conditions on EBITDA, including those experienced by Heritage during the warmer-than-normal winter of 1994-1995.
+The Partnership believes that as a result of its geographic diversity and district-level incentive compensation program, the Partnership has been able to reduce the effect of adverse weather conditions on EBITDA, including those experienced by Heritage during the warmer-than-normal winter of 1994-1995 and 1996-1997.
 The Partnership believes that its concentration in higher-than-average population growth areas provides it with a strong economic foundation for expansion through acquisitions and internal growth.
 The Partnership does not believe that it is significantly more vulnerable than its competitors to displacement by natural gas distribution systems because the majority of the Partnership's areas of operations are rural and their population growth tends to open business opportunities for the Partnership in more remote locations on their peripheries.

-4 BUSINESS STRATEGY
+BUSINESS STRATEGY